Darren Seltmann

 Darren Richard Seltmann is an Australian singer-songwriter, musician and producer.
-He was a co-founder of Australian electronic music group, the Avalanches, in 1997, and appeared on their debut album, Since I Left You (2000).
-He married Sally Russell, who performed as New Buffalo, in 2003.
-He left the Avalanches in 2006 after the birth of the couple's first child.
-At the APRA Music Awards: Screen Music Awards of 2016, together with Sally, he won Best Original Song Composed for the Screen for "Dancing in the Darkness", which was used in the TV comedy series, The Letdown (2016).
-The couple issued a soundtrack album, The Letdown (Music from Seasons 1+2), in March 2020.
+He co-founded Australian electronic music group the Avalanches in 1997 and appeared on their debut album, Since I Left You (2000).
+At the 2016 APRA Music Awards, he and his wife Sally Seltmann won Best Original Song Composed for the Screen for "Dancing in the Darkness", which was used in the TV comedy series The Letdown (2016).